adammalik1989/AWS_Managed_Bockchain_Setup/README.md

 In Cloud9:

 ```
-export REGION=us-east-1
+export REGION=<us-east-1>
-export NETWORKID=<the network ID you created in Step1, from the Amazon Managed Blockchain Console>
+export NETWORKID=<the network ID you created , from the Amazon Managed Blockchain Console>
 export NETWORKNAME=<the name you gave the network>
 ```